Nizarel/DevOps_DevSecOps/Scenarios/Workflow/SecurityBot.md

 ### Current support status

 Currently, we implement three providers.
 For repository, we can use GitHub, For scanner, we can use Sonar Cloud, and WorkItem, We can use Azure DevOps.
-However, you can add provider without chaning the main code.
+However, you can add provider without changing the main code.

 ![Support status](images/CurrentSupport.png)